ronaegis/polychrome/README.md

 - **Automatic Window Positioning**: Sidebar now automatically follows the active Chrome window, positioning itself at the left edge and matching the window's height
 - **Instant Scrolling**: Disabled smooth scrolling for faster navigation between tabs
 - **Enhanced Window Tracking**: Added listeners for window movement and resize events to maintain optimal sidebar positioning
+- **Improved Tab Visibility**: Fixed sidebar scrolling to ensure active tabs are always visible when switching tabs, accounting for the toolbar height to prevent tabs from being hidden behind the search bar

 ## Usage: